Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Red Rock Casino

-Go bowling, watch movies, and play in the arcade with your family
+Go bowling, watch movies, and play in the arcade with your family.

-📍 Google Maps | Phone: (702) 797-7777 | Website | Hours: 24/7 | 👉 Book Red Rock Casino on Hotels.com
+📍 Google Maps | Phone: (702) 797-7777 | Website | 👉 Book Red Rock Casino on Hotels.com

 The hotel includes a bowling alley, movie theater, arcade, and even a place to watch your kids while you go exploring for a few hours.
 There is also a beautiful outdoor pool area, which is fun for everyone.
-Many hotels on the Las Vegas Strip offer a few amenities like these for children, but Red Rock Casino has it all, making it the best place to stay for families.

 Downtown Summerlin

-Browse the shops and be a part of the awesome local Las Vegas community
+Browse the shops and be a part of the awesome local Las Vegas community.

-📍 Google Maps | Phone: (702) 832-1000 | Website | Hours: 10 am – 8 pm Mon-Thurs, 10 am – 9 pm Fri & Sat, 11 am – 7 pm Sun
+📍 Google Maps | Phone: (702) 832-1000 | Website | Hours: 10 am – 8 pm Mon-Thu; 10 am – 9 pm Fri & Sat; 11 am – 7 pm Sun

-Downtown Summerlin is an outdoor shopping mall that is within a short walking distance of Red Rock Casino.
-There is a great community feeling when you go to Downtown Summerlin because there are always activities for everyone to enjoy.
-While you may just want to browse the shops or grab a bite to eat at some of their incredible restaurants, there is so much more to do.
+There is a great community feeling in downtown Summerlin because there are always activities for everyone to enjoy.
+While you may just want to browse the shops or grab a bite to eat at some of its incredible restaurants, there is so much more to do.

 Las Vegas Ballpark

-Experience fun outdoor activities for every season
+Experience fun outdoor activities for every season.

 📍 Google Maps | Phone: (702) 943-7200 | Website